skellis46/slipbox/improvisation and the threshold of the self.md

 The messiness I describe above is because there is epistemic, structural and methodological danger at the heart of this research.
 By proposing an experience as nondual it is by no means enough to merely state that those experiences of dancing are not able to be rendered as describable objects.
 That will not do.
 Instead, my method is to treat _being danced_ as if it were an object under phenomenological investigation.
 To throw everything at the _being danced_ experience with precision, rigour and scepticism that only failure to describe it might substantiate it as being beyond phenomenological insight.
 In doing so I hope to make the practice, methods, analysis and conclusions open to scrutiny.

+> James notes that, in his view, we lose sight of them because human thought “always appears to deal with objects independent of itself,” discrete objects that we come to know by means of cognition.
+That’s why we tend to name our thoughts after their objects—“my cup of coffee,” or “the woman on line in front of me,” or “global workspace theory.” [@pollan-2026-world loc2534]

 This research differs from work that analyses movement [e.g. @koch-2011-movement], isolates particular experiential qualities [e.g. @sheets-johnstone-2011-from; @sheets-johnstone-2011-primacy; @ehrenberg-2015-kinesthetic], or even artist-scholars presenting discrete episodes of practice research [see @ellis-2023-ecosystemic].
 Instead, the research is a phenomenological cross-section of _awareness while dancing_ which I treat as the corporeal and material substrate of the analysis.

 My concern is not any one component of dancing taken in isolation.
 Dancing is both the object of the research, and a vehicle for exploring what happens to research itself when its central object unsettles the conditions of observation, description and even selfhood.
 When the research extends beyond dance its stakes become how epistemology, methods and disciplinary boundaries are configured and reconfigured in phenomenologically oriented practice research.